SeanDictionary/SageMath-for-VScode/README.md

 -   Basic Semantic highlighting for SageMath code (there are still some bugs, you can see [known bugs file](./readmes/SemanticHighlighting-en.md) for details)
 -   Support F5, command and buttom to run SageMath file
 -   Support hotkey for line comment and block comment
+-   Support conda environment switching
+-   Semantic highlighting rely on `perdefinition.py` for SageMath Std Library, you can modify this file to add more semantic highlighting support

 ## Chagelog